 One important thing to note about the payroll credit is that it’s limited to the first five-year period that the company has gross receipts.
 Even if your client doesn’t have gross receipts for years, they’re still limited to five years of offsetting payroll taxes.

 “How could a business working in food service claim an R&D tax credit?”

 Encourage your clients to apply for R&D credits!
 Even if they’re outside of a conventional industry for R&D, such as pharmaceutical or medical, they may still be eligible for a credit.
 When you use Gusto People Advisory services, we automatically alert you and your client if they may be eligible for an R&D tax credit.
-We then schedule an appointment with Clarus R+D to evaluate your client’s eligibility.
+You can then schedule an appointment with Gusto’s tax credit specialists to evaluate your client’s eligibility.